yuuko97/ADM_HW1/scripts_problem2.md

-# ADM Homework 1 Part 2
+# ADM Homework 1 Problem 2

 ## Birthday Cake Candles
 Input: 'ar', an array whose elements represents the heights (integers) of some candles, in quantity 'n', an integer taken as input from keyboard in main.